azn-abel/azn-abel.github.io/_posts/2025-04-26-stop-slacking.md

 It’s time to stop slacking.

-If you're new to web development, it might feel like a daunting task.
+If you're new to web development, building and deploying a website might feel like a daunting task.
 If you're a perfectionist, your decision paralysis can leave you stuck procrastinating.
 But here's the thing: your website doesn’t need to win design awards.
 It just needs to convince people you’re serious about this whole Computer Science thing.